Dotenv files for Haskell

 Installation

-In most cases you will just add dotenv
+In most cases you will just add dotenv to your cabal file.
+You can

-also install the library and executable by invoking cabal install dotenv
+also install the library and executable by invoking cabal install dotenv.

 Usage